 - whether the motion states legal grounds for relief that are meritorious;

-- whether the motion states factual grounds that, even if true, entitle the party to relief; and
+- whether the motion states factual grounds that, if true, entitle you to relief; and

-- whether the files and records of the case show to the satisfaction of the court that the defendant’s factual allegations are true.
+- whether the files and records of the case show to the satisfaction of the court that your factual allegations are true.

-If the court finds that a defendant is entitled to post-conviction relief, the judge has several options.
+The judge has several options if the court finds that you are entitled to post-conviction relief.
 Depending on the case, the judge may vacate the judgment and/or grant a new trial.
-Or the judge could impose a new sentence and/or discharge the defendant.6
+Or the judge could impose a new sentence and/or discharge you.6

 6. When will the judge decide?

 First, the judge will order the prosecution to file a written response within 35 days.
-Next, the defendant may file a written reply to the prosecution within 21 days.
+Next, you may file a written reply to the prosecution within 21 days.

 Then, the court will hold a hearing where both sides may present arguments and evidence.
-Finally, the court will usually make a final decision with 63 days of the hearing.7
+Finally, the court will usually make a final decision within 63 days of the hearing.7

 7. What are other forms of post-conviction relief?

-Other post-conviction options defendants may pursue in addition to or instead of 35(c) motions include:
+Other post-conviction options you may pursue in addition to or instead of 35(c) motions include:

-- Appeals: The defendant may appeal a guilty verdict and/or sentencing to a higher court.
+- Appeals: You may appeal a guilty verdict and/or sentencing to a higher court.
 No new trial is held; instead, the higher court reviews whether the lower court made any mistakes.
 The deadline to appeal is 35 days after the judgment.8

-- Motions for a new trial: Defendants who believe they received an unfair trial may file a motion for a new trial.
+- Motions for a new trial: If you believe you received an unfair trial, you may file a motion for a new trial.
 If the judge grants it, the verdict will be set aside and a new trial will be scheduled.
 The deadline to file 14 days after the verdict, unless new evidence surfaces.9

-- Motions for reconsideration: Defendants who believe their sentences were too harsh can file a motion for reconsideration.
-Depending on the strength of the defendant’s arguments, the judge may impose laxer penalties.
+- Motions for reconsideration: If you believe your sentences were too harsh, you can file a motion for reconsideration.
+Depending on the strength of your arguments, the judge may impose laxer penalties.
 The deadline to file is 126 days after the sentencing.10

 - Federal writ of habeas corpus: This is similar to a 35(c) motion, but in federal court.
-The deadline to file is one year and 90 days after the Colorado Supreme Court denies the defendant’s petition to appeal.
-However, this time limit is put on hold if the defendant filed a 35(c) motion as well.11
+The deadline to file is one year and 90 days after the Colorado Supreme Court denies your petition to appeal.
+However, this time limit is put on hold if you filed a 35(c) motion as well.11

-Note that defendants may also appeal the denial of a 35(c) motion.
+Note that you may also appeal the denial of a 35(c) motion.

-8. If my petition is denied, can I file another one?
+8. If my petition is denied, can I refile?

 Yes, but the court will deny it unless it contains new information that was unknowable when the previous 35(c) motion was filed.12